 Being a small town, Piney Point - Tall Timbers does not have a public transit system used by locals to get to and from work.

-Piney Point - Tall Timbers is one of the most well-educated cities in the nation.
-41.74% of adults in Piney Point - Tall Timbers have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of Piney Point - Tall Timbers are among the most well-educated in the nation: 41.74% of adults in Piney Point - Tall Timbers have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Piney Point - Tall Timbers in 2022 was $52,654, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $210,616 for a family of four.